Doctoral fellowship from the University Paris 13

 - Companies Philanthropy (see legislation)

-Since 2013, the doctoral school has been offering foreign students with a scholarship (“bourse”), extra funding in the form of a complementary doctoral scholarship i.e. a merit-based grant.
+Since 2013, the doctoral school has been offering foreign students with a “bourse” scholarship, extra funding in the form of a complementary doctoral scholarship i.e. a merit-based grant.

 General principles of the merit-based grant :

-- The students having been awarded an equivalent of our master 2 (five year degree) in a foreign university who are enroling in their first year of their doctoral degree at Galilée doctoral school already having a main scholarship covering their three years of research are eligible to the grant.
+- Are eligible to the grant, students having been awarded a Master 2 (or equivalent) in a foreign university who are enroling in their first year of their doctoral degree at Galilée doctoral school and already having a main scholarship covering their three years of research.
 There is no age limit, nor any restrictions regarding nationality for this scholarship.

 - This merit-based scholarship is not the main funding for the thesis.
 In order to be granted such a scholarship, you should already have a scholarship amounting to the minimum set by the ministry of foreign affairs (760€/ month during 3 years).